Health Policy and Management (M.Sc.)

 Career Opportunities

-The Health Policy Management course will equip learners with the knowledge and skillset to have a successful career in health systems, policy, and management.
+The Health Policy and Management course will equip learners with the knowledge and skillset to have a successful career in health systems, policy, and management.
 The foundational learning is transferrable across roles in research, health systems, and policy development and management, allowing graduates to pursue a range of mid- to senior-level opportunities in managerial, leadership or research-related roles in both the public and private sectors.

 Course Structure